NYPTI/Drag-Drop/Readme.md

-﻿# NYPTI Drag-Drop
+﻿# NYPTI Outlook Drag Drop

 *Drag and drop Outlook items as files into any application*

 ## Overview

-NYPTI Drag-Drop is an add-in for Outlook 2013 and 2016 that allows you to drag and drop Outlook items (messages, attachments, contacts, tasks, appointments, meetings, etc) to applications that allow physical files to be dropped, such as web browsers.
+NYPTI Outlook Drag Drop is an add-in for Outlook 2013 and 2016 that allows you to drag and drop Outlook items (messages, attachments, contacts, tasks, appointments, meetings, etc) to applications that allow physical files to be dropped, such as web browsers.